larics/schunk_lwa4p_ros/README.md

 Controller used for trajectory planning and execution is `jointTrajectoryController`, controller used for decoupled joint position moving is `jointPositionController` and one used for coupled joint position movement is `jointGroupPositionController`.

-Each of those controllers are part of ROS control, and it is neccessary to properly configure CAN + ROS control.
-In order to do so, check following [http://wiki.ros.org/canopen_motor_node] and bear in mind parameter called `required_drive_mode`.